-CAPS will be accepting one extern for its 2018-2019 training class.
+CAPS will be accepting two externs for its 2024-2025 training class.

 CAPS’ approach to training adheres to a developmental model.
 Trainees are integrated into staff activities at a pace commensurate with their level of training and competencies.
 Early on, training and didactics focus on orienting trainees to the university setting, student affairs at Stevens, the CAPS model, and to issues in today’s field of college mental health.
 As the training experience progresses, trainees take on greater clinical responsibility within the setting.
 Later didactics focus on areas of staff expertise and trainee interest